 When I was at the Home Office there were a lot of applicants using companies so there will be plenty of places offering this service if you wish to choose this option.
 If you have a complicated application it’s a less riskier option to go with.

-Documentation Required for Indefinite Leave to Remain Application
+Evidence Required for Indefinite Leave to Remain Application

 Ok, pretty easy this one!
 I just included my current passport.

 Two passport photos for Miss Katherine ….
 On the back of your passport photograph, please provide your full name.
 There are rules about what your photograph should look like.
 To find out more about these rules, go to https://www.gov.uk/photos-for-passports.